-New this year (2017) we’ll be adding a Lunt 152 solar scope to the SA Casby observing platform.
-This scope, in addition to the Herschel Wedge for solar observing, will make this one of the best solar observing platforms available.
+Also on the SA Casby observing platform, a Lunt 152 solar scope .
+This scope, in addition to the Herschel Wedge for solar observing, makes this one of the best solar observing platforms available.

 – In addition to the main telescope platforms mentioned above, Onan Observatory also has portable equipment for MAS members and guests to use, which include: A Coronado PST solar viewing telescope, Coronado binoculars equipped with white light solar filters, 15 x 80 binoculars on a parallelogram mount for the ultimate wide field experience.

 Total observatory attendance at public, special and other events in 2018 with an estimated attendance of 4182.

 Attendance from past years